devnitinreddy/share-component-lib/PUBLISHING.md

-# Publishing Guide
+# Publishing Guide - Private Package

-This guide explains how to publish the shared component library to npm.
+This guide explains how to publish the shared component library as a **private npm package**.

 ## Prerequisites

 1. **npm account**: Register at [npmjs.com](https://www.npmjs.com/)
 2. **npm login**: Run `npm login` in your terminal
-3. **Organization access** (optional): If using `@share-component-lib` scope, you need access to that organization
+3. **Organization access** (required): You need access to the `@share-component-lib` organization or use your own scoped package
+4. **Paid npm account**: Private packages require a paid npm account (Pro, Teams, or Enterprise)

 ## Before Publishing